-The proposed BACS program has been approved by the CSE Department, the Speed School, and University Faculty Senate, and the Academic and Student Affairs Committee of the Board of Trustees.
-Upon approval by the Kentucky Council on Postsecondary Education (CPE), we hope to start this new degree program as soon as the fall semester of 2021.
+The BACS program has been approved by the CSE Department, the Speed School, and University Faculty Senate, and the Academic and Student Affairs Committee of the Board of Trustees and approved by the Kentucky Council on Postsecondary Education (CPE).
+The new degree program began accepting students in fall semester of 2021.

 The BACS program focuses on the application of computer science in areas other than engineering, which provides more flexibility in terms of elective courses for students to learn both computer science and another area of study.
 While BACS students can still take computer hardware courses as electives, they are not required to do.
 This can broaden the opportunities for students who are primarily interested in learning software and its applications.